said-ns/said-ns/README.md

 - I’m currently working on a few SaaS projects.
 More info about them will be released at a later date.
 - I am proficient in...
    - HTML, CSS, and JS
-   - UI/UX Knowledge
+   - UI/UX Fundamentals
    - web design fundamentals
    - Materialize and Bootstrap
    - Adobe XD
    - Figma
-   - UI/UX components design
+   - UI/UX components development
    - website setup(Domain, Hosting, DNS)
 - Ask me about frontend web development!
 I am always down to help.
 - You can reach me on Discord @Said_NS#5365 or puppetmaster.ens@gmail.com